wdi-sf-july/notes/week_05_project_week/day_03/readme.md

 ### Heroku best practices

 - Store your secret information in config variables (this includes the password to your database!)
-	- To create a new config variable 	run this in terminal: `heroku config:set VARIABLE_NAME = VALUE`
+	- To create a new config variable 	run this in terminal: `heroku config:set VARIABLE_NAME=VALUE --app YOUR_APPLICATION_NAME`
-	- To remove a variable name run in terminal: `heroku config: unset VARIABLE_NAME`
+	- To remove a variable name run in terminal: `heroku config: unset VARIABLE_NAME --app YOUR_APPLICATION_NAME`
 	- To see all of your config variables run `heroku config`
 	- To reference your heroku variable in your code use  `process.env.VARIABLE_NAME`
 	- Start fresh with a production database, but if you REALLY want your development database info to transfer to the production one use  `heroku pg:push NAME_OF_YOUR_LOCAL_DATABASE NAMEOF_HEROKU_CONFIG_DB --app YOUR_APPLICATION_NAME` (note, your heroku DB __must__ be empty for this to run)